Origin

 The investigation grew from years of working with complex B2B product systems — environments where structural contradictions accumulate over time and where standard tools consistently fall short at the same points.

 Recurring patterns appeared.
 Teams would diagnose at one system level and intervene at another.
 Methods would produce correct outputs and incorrect outcomes.
 Contradictions would be resolved at the surface and reappear at the architecture.
+This pattern has a recognisable signal — effort continues, but results stop scaling with it.

 Over time, the question shifted from individual methods to the structure of the methodological landscape itself.
 Instead of asking which method to apply, the investigation asked where different methods actually operate in the system — and what happens when they are applied outside that zone.